We all have our temples. Places we go to find peace, to clear our minds, to revitalize our insides.

 And I realized how important it is to like your temple.

 I needed to find a new gym, but wasn’t interested in another commercial chain.
 I ended up buying a Groupon for a crossfit class at an independently-owned gym, and I am SO HAPPY I did.
 I love this gym.
-Yes, it is small and a little bit dingy, but I like that.
+Yes, it is small and a little bit worn, but I like that.
 It’s never too crowded, and I’ve never had to wait in line for the squat rack while some dude was curling the bar.
 The place is Thump Fight Gym, and they also have a ton of classes.
 The vibe is super friendly, and I’m really digging the crossfit classes (that is a whole other post waiting to happen).

 No more stressing before the gym or annoyance while I’m there.
 Being at Thump really is a pleasure.